youdeshi/youdeshi.github.io.hexo/source/_posts/How-to-use-Hexo-in-Github-Pages-1.md

 $ hexo generate --deploy
 ```

-The hexo has generated the static blog files, and push all of them to your _<username>.github.io_ repository.
+The hexo has generated the static blog files, and push all of them to your _<yourusername>.github.io_ repository.
-Open a browser with the URL _<username>.github.io_ to see your Github Pages.
+Open a browser with the URL _<yourusername>.github.io_ to see your Github Pages.

 ### 7. Add blog generator to Git